 Mouse’s First Christmas by Lauren Thompson, illustrated by Buket Erdogan

-We tracked this down for my daughter a few years ago, because her favorite board book was Mouse’s First Halloween.
+We tracked this down for my son a few years ago, because his favorite board book was Mouse’s First Halloween.
 The entire series is adorable.

 Merry Christmas, Mouse by Laura Numeroff, illustrated by Felicia Bond